 Dear Chicagoland: Stop Paying Hospital Prices for Routine Care

-Aug 19, 2025 1:47:02 PM / by Blake Erickson posted in Benefits
+Aug 19, 2025 1:47:02 PM / by Blake Erickson posted in Employee Benefits

 If you run payroll anywhere from The Loop to Lake County, you’re paying too much for the same care your people could get safely, often better, outside the hospital campus.
 Not because you’re careless.
 Because our market is wired to push routine services into the most expensive settings and then send the bill to employers.